Fairness Definitions in Language Models Explained: Background, Notations and Experimental setup

 \subsection{Notations}

 To establish a comprehensive understanding of fairness in LMs, we introduce a set of general notations that will be used throughout this survey, as outlined in Table \ref{table:notations}.
 Specifically, we define the concept of a socially sensitive topic $T$, encompassing aspects such as gender, race, religion, age, nationality, and so on.
-This topic is represented by a set of demographic groups (aka social groups), denoted by $G=(g_1, g_2,..., g_n)$, which includes specific groups like \textit{(Male, female)} for the gender topic or \textit{(Judaism, Islam, Christianity)} for the religion topic.
+This topic is represented by a set of demographic groups (\textit{a.k.a.} social groups), denoted by $G=(g_1, g_2,..., g_n)$, which includes specific groups, such as \textit{(male and female)}, for the gender topic or \textit{(Judaism, Islam, Christianity)} for the religion topic.
 Each group is characterized by a set of sensitive attributes: $A_i=[a_\text{i,1}, a_\text{i,2}, a_\text{i,3},..., a_\text{i,m}]$.
-For instance, the demographic group ``Female'' might be characterized by the attributes $[woman, girl, female, mom, grandma, Kelly]$, while the group ``Male'' might be defined by $[man, boy, male, dad, grandfather, Joseph]$.
+For instance, the demographic group \textit{``Female''} might be characterized by the attributes $[woman, girl, female, mom, grandma, Kelly]$, while the group \textit{``Male''} might be defined by $[man, boy, male, dad, grandfather, Joseph]$.
 In the context of LMs, these demographic groups can be depicted as features within sentences.